 Typically when I make waffles (especially on my lazy Sunday mornings), I just beat the eggs together and chuck all the ingredients into one bowl.
-You might do that too, and you’ll agree with me that you can make waffles without separating the egg whites, beating them into soft peaks, then folding them into the waffle batter at the last step.
+You might do that too, and you’ll agree with me that you can make perfectly tasty waffles without separating the egg whites, beating them into soft peaks, then folding them into the waffle batter at the last step.

-- 4 tablespoons (115g) butter
+- 4 tablespoons butter (115 grams)

-- 2 cups (470ml) almond milk
+- 2 cups almond milk (470 milliliters)

-- 2 eggs, separated
+- 2 eggs - separated

-- 2 tablespoons honey
+- 2 tablespoons honey (30 milliliters)

 - 1 teaspoon vanilla extract

-- 2 cups (270g) all-purpose flour
+- 2 cups all-purpose flour (270 grams)

-- 4 teaspoon baking powder
+- 4 teaspoons baking powder

-- ¼ teaspoon salt
+- 1/4 teaspoon salt

-- In a small saucepan over medium to medium-hight heat, melt the butter and cook, stirring often, until the butter becomes a light brown color, 5-8 minutes.
+In a small saucepan over medium to medium-hight heat, melt the butter and cook, stirring often, until the butter becomes a light brown color, 5-8 minutes.
 Stir the butter often so it does not stick to the bottom of the pan and burn.
 Pour into a small bowl and let cool.

-- In a medium bowl, beat together the almond milk, egg yolks, honey and vanilla.
+In a medium bowl, beat together the almond milk, egg yolks, honey and vanilla.
 Mix in the brown butter.

-- In a separate medium bowl, mix together the dry ingredients.
+In a separate medium bowl, mix together the dry ingredients.
 Slowly pour in the almond milk mixture, and mix well.

-- In a separate bowl, beat the egg whites using a hand mixer on low speed until soft peaks form.
+In a separate bowl, beat the egg whites using a hand mixer on low speed until soft peaks form.

-- Carefully fold the egg whites into the batter.
+Carefully fold the egg whites into the batter.

-- Heat waffle iron until very hot.
-Coat waffle iron with nonstick spray and carefully pour or spoon (I use a ½ cup measuring spoon) batter onto the waffle iron, quickly spreading it to cover the surface.
+Heat waffle iron until very hot.
+Coat waffle iron with nonstick spray and carefully pour or spoon (I use a 1/2 cup measuring spoon) batter onto the waffle iron, quickly spreading it to cover the surface.
 The amount of batter you need will depend on your machine.